Logo

 Jimmy Carter encouraged energy conservation and installed solar water heating panels on the White House.

-Jimmy Carter wore sweaters to offset turning down the heat in the White House.
+Jimmy Carter wore a cardigan to offset turning down the heat in the White House.

-On January 12,1978, during a press conference, Jimmy Carter said the continued discussions about his energy reform proposal had been "long and divisive and arduous" as well as hindering to national issues that needed to be addressed with the implementation of the law.
+On January 12,1978, Jimmy Carter said the continued discussions about his energy reform proposal had been "long and divisive and arduous".

 On March 1,1979, Jimmy Carter submitted a standby gasoline rationing plan per the request of Congress.